-ISGlobal was the largest implementer of Spain’s public global health R&D (83% in 2016).
-It received core contributions from both the Catalan Department of health (US$3 million) and from the Catalan Ministry of Economy and Knowledge (US$834,000), as well as earmarked funding for projects focusing on specific diseases (e.g., it received US$100,000 to carry out research projects on Malaria from the Carlos III Health Institute, in 2016).
+According to G-FINDER data, ISGlobal was the largest implementer of Spain’s public global health R&D (97% in 2017).
+It received core contributions from the Catalan Department of health (US$1.8 million), the Catalan Ministry of Economy and Knowledge (US$1.4 million), and the Barcelona City Council (US$254,000), as well as earmarked funding for projects focusing on combatting malaria, bacterial pneumonia and meningitis, and tuberculosis.

 The Carlos III Health Institute, the main public research funder in Spain responsible for managing and carrying out biomedical research, played a diminished role in 2017, investing only US$124,000 focused on bacterial pneumonia and meningitis and tuberculosis.
 The institute reports to the Ministry of Science and the Ministry of Health.
 Its key mission is to support the development of scientific knowledge.

 MAEUEC and the Ministry of Science are the main ministries responsible for global health R&D